transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

-<strong>Trace Mayer:</strong>  So now it's not like FinCEN put bitcoin in its guidance, you know, wanted this to catch other things like Litecoins or other virtual currencies.
+<strong>Trace Mayer:</strong>  So now it's not like FinCEN put bitcoin in its guidance, you know, wanted this to catch other things like <a href="/what-is-litecoin/">Litecoins</a> or other virtual currencies.
 Does this touch other instruments out there like frequent flyer points or gift cards or things of that nature?

 </p><p>